dgaydukov/cert-spring5/files/spring5.md

 # you can just call with this id: curl -v --cookie 'JSESSIONID=02387A53D2D68D783289B8591D151B94' http://localhost:8080/private
 sessionId => 02387A53D2D68D783289B8591D151B94, auth => admin
 ```
 As you see second time our filter is not called.
-This is because spring see that we pass session and use it to get security object.
-If you pass wrong sessionId, spring would require you to re-authenticate
+This is because spring see that we pass session and use it to recreate security object.
+If you pass wrong sessionId, spring would require you to re-authenticate.
+But if you use custom filter and manually clear security context, even with correct sessionId user won't be able to authenticate without passing right header.
 If you are developing REST/Stateless apps, it's best practice to disable sessions and validate user on each request by jwt or other tokens `http.sessionManagement().sessionCreationPolicy(SessionCreationPolicy.STATELESS)`

 #### DB